-The Mayor has set a target to reduce London’s carbon dioxide emissions by 60% of their 1990 level by 2025.
+The Mayor has set a target for London to become a zero carbon city by 2050.
 Most of London’s emissions (about 80 per cent) come from burning fossil fuels to power and heat buildings, and the rest from transport.
-The Mayor’s Climate Change Mitigation and Energy Strategy explains what we’re doing to meet this target.
+The Mayor's London Environment Strategy explains what we’re doing to meet this target.
 To find out more about our programmes and activities, click on the below links:

 our energy efficiency programmes are cutting London’s energy use from buildings